aatxe/oxide/notes/rustfest-proposal.md

 knowledge of type theory, and the goal is really to require just general mathematical competency (i.e. algebra).

 ## Pitch

+### Why this talk?

+The Rust community is proud of its academic influences, and many seem to have an appetite for programming language theory.
+This talk provides an opportunity to both explore existing connections and etablish new ones between Rust and academia.
+Further, a major portion of the talk will be focused on how intuitions gleaned from and support by our formal semantics can be used to write programs that leverage the type system more heavily for enforcing security and correctness.

+### Why me?

+I'm a PhD student working at the intersection of programming languages and security, and I'm currently building a formal model of Rust that's useful for understanding programs at a level closer to "surface Rust."
+I hope to use this model to explore interesting results at the intersection of programming languages and security, and this talk would play a part of that.
+My research group is one of the leading groups in the world in this space of reasoning with equivalences (i.e. parametricity, free theorems, etc.).

 [Explain why this talk should be considered and what makes you qualified to speak on the topic.]